 Your Classic Car – Do You Have the Right Insurance?

 When it comes to insuring a classic car, most car insurance companies don’t give it the value it deserves.
-That’s why you need to make the correct choice when planning to insure your prized possession.
+That’s why you need to make the correct choice when insuring your prized possession.
 And, if you make the wrong one, in the event your classic gets totaled or stolen, you could be left with a great deal less than the car is actually worth.

 Here’s the problem – most insurance companies treat classic cars as though they were daily drivers and judge replacement value on information that, in many cases, is not accurate.
 There is no Kelly Blue Book or Edmunds for a 1969 Corvette Stingray convertible with a 427 cubic-inch engine and a ton of options.
 Without pictures to show condition and an appraisal value, your auto insurance company isn’t going to give you anywhere near the $35,000 to $65,000 you feel you could get on the open market.